-People who would like this show are people who like heartbreaking romances, the history of learning to understand each other, and swearing at ballgames.
-I think people should definitely go see this show.
-It is really amazing and it moved me to tears.
-I loved it!
+People who would like this show are people who like card games with your dad, sultry songs, and passive-aggressive goodbyes.
+I think that people should go see this show.
+I think it has such amazing actors and great songs.
+I liked it.

 Photos: Michael Brosilow